Visiting The Slieve League Cliffs – Donegal’s Answer to the Cliffs of Moher

 The Slieve League cliffs are actually very accessible.
-First of all, every Irish roadtrip should include Donegal anyway, both the region and the city, a beautiful corner of the island.
-From Donegal then the Slieve League Cliffs are 49km away, about an hour or so and the road there is spectacular.
+First of all, every Irish road trip should include Donegal anyway, both the region and the city, a beautiful corner of the island.
+From Donegal then the Slieve League Cliffs are 49km away.
+So, about an hour or so by car and the road there is spectacular.

-Finally you reach Slieve League and there’s a little car park.
-From there it’s a 45min-1hour hike, we were in a rush to get to Derry later that day, so we ignored the car park and continue to drive on up, and actually it turned out that this is allowed.
+Finally, you reach Slieve League and there’s a little car park.
+From there it’s a 45min-1hour hike.
+We were in a rush to get to Derry later that day, so we ignored the car park and continue to drive on up.
+Actually, it turned out that this is allowed.
 So if you don’t want to hike, drive until you can’t drive anymore, you’ll reach a second car park.
 Park up there, and do your hiking on the mountain top, a much better idea!

 As soon as you jump out of your car, instantly you’re greeted with this….